bfe2021/go-bfe/cmd/checkpoint-admin/README.md

 Checkpoint oracle is a more flexible solution.
 In simple terms, this is a smart contract that is deployed on the blockchain.
 The smart contract records several designated trusted signers.
 Whenever enough trusted signers have issued their signatures for the same checkpoint, it can be considered that the checkpoint has been authenticated by the signers.
 Checkpoints authenticated by trusted signers can be considered correct.

-So this way, even without updating the software version, as long as the trusted signers regularly update the checkpoint in oracle on time, the light client can always use the latest and verified checkpoint for data synchronization.
+So this way, even without updating the software version, as logn as the trusted signers regularly update the checkpoint in oracle on time, the light client can always use the latest and verified checkpoint for data synchronization.

 ### Usage